Hunger in Nigeria

 However, it is important to note that the government is not the only actor in this crisis.
 The private sector, NGOs, and international organizations must also play their part in tackling hunger.
 While the government’s failures are clear, a collective effort from all stakeholders is necessary to address the multifaceted problem of hunger in Nigeria.
 Public-private partnerships and community-driven initiatives are essential in building resilient food systems and improving access to nutritious food for all Nigerians.

-In conclusion, while the Nigerian government cannot be solely blamed for hunger in the country, its failure to address critical issues like agricultural neglect, corruption, conflict, and climate change has undoubtedly exacerbated the crisis.
+In conclusion, the Nigerian government has deepened the hunger crisis by neglecting agriculture, enabling corruption, failing to resolve conflicts, and ignoring climate change, even though it cannot be solely blamed.
 The government must take immediate steps to reform policies, improve governance, and invest in long-term solutions to ensure that no Nigerian goes to bed hungry.
 Until this happens, the hunger crisis will continue to be a shameful stain on the nation’s reputation, despite its vast potential and resources.

 _________________________